antham/chyle/README.md

 #### Github release api

-It creates a new release in [github](https://developer.github.com/v3/repos/releases/#create-a-release) with a template from datas you harvested.
+It creates a new release in github with a template from datas you harvested, look at the [documentation](https://developer.github.com/v3/repos/releases/#create-a-release) to have more details about what you can do.

 Name | Value
 ------------ | -------------